ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### MP3 developpment

-We need to complete the MP3 features, we are supposed to be able to compress and create sounds in MP3, you can already look at your data inside your mp3 files and check the progress inside the [mp3-compression branch](https://github.com/ClementCaton/ALGOSUP_2022_Project_3_A/tree/compression-mp3)
+MP3 features are still in developpement.
+We are supposed to be able to compress and decompress MP3 files.
+It is already possible look at audio data in mp3 files and check the progress inside the [mp3-compression branch](https://github.com/ClementCaton/ALGOSUP_2022_Project_3_A/tree/compression-mp3)

 ## Getting Started